clayjoseph1994/PayloadStuff/README.md

 # Payloads All The Things

 **I cloned this from another source and it is not my original work.
-I just wanted to have everything in one safe And didn't want mine to be a fork.
-I clones it so I could share with my future followers without having to remember The repo on the other person's site.
+I just wanted to have everything in one place And didn't want mine to be a fork.
+I cloned it so I could share with my future followers without having to remember The repo on the other person's site.
 I DO NOT CLAIM THIS AS MY OWN.
 If I'm in the wrong in any way, please let me Know.
-I'm just very interested in wep app security and pentesting.
-This is going to be a master list, and I will Upon it to really make it my own.
+I'm just very interested in web app security and pentesting.
+This is going to be a master list, and I will Add to it to really make it my own.
 Thanks to the original owner swisskyrepo!!
 You rock!!! (:

 A list of useful payloads and bypasses for Web Application Security.
 Feel free to improve with your payloads and techniques !